CSPA's Membership portal for

 Get answers to the most frequently asked questions.

 Why is the newspaper & magazine deadline (June 11th) earlier than the yearbook and online deadline (October 12th)?

 To permit timely returns of Medalists critiques, it is essential to have all newspapers and magazines submitted in June.
 We have more adviser-judges available to complete an evaluation at this time.
 The sooner we receive your publication, the sooner we can get it to an adviser-judge.

 Only Regular Members receive a written evaluation (critique) of their publication.
-Newspapers, magazines, yearbooks and Web sites should complete the Membership Form and send it to us as soon as possible.
+Newspapers, magazines, yearbooks and Web sites should complete the online membership application and send it to us as soon as possible.

 All CSPA memberships run from July 1st of the current membership year until June 30th of the following year, regardless of what time of year you submitted your publication for membership.

 Associate and Basic Members are CSPA members, yet neither receive a written evaluation/critique of their publication and/or Web site.

 Associate Members receive membership in CSPA, entry into the Crown Awards, 30 free Gold Circle entries and a copy of the Special Edition Crown Awards DVD.